St Andrews (NSW)

 How has employment changed recently in the suburb of St Andrews?

 Over the past year to September 2025, the suburb of St Andrews has experienced employment growth, with total employment increasing while the labour force increased.
-As a result, the unemployment rate has rise.
+As a result, the unemployment rate has fall.
 By comparison, Greater Sydney saw employment increased and its unemployment rate rose.

 What is the workforce participation rate in the suburb of St Andrews?